Website Cookie Policy

 The Act makes the following changes to consumer law:

 Subscription contracts: subscription contracts can be particularly useful for charities or social enterprises when they want to offer regular, auto-renewing payments (whether for a fixed or indefinite period) for services, goods or digital content.
-This approach can help in maintaining a consistent cash flow, which is crucial for planning and executing long-term projects.
+This approach can help maintain a consistent cash flow, which is crucial for planning and executing long-term projects.
 We work with a number of clients that offer subscription services – for example where individuals can sign up for regular newsletters, magazines, or access to the exclusive content of a culture and heritage organisation through annual membership.
-This is a relatively straightforward example of a subscription contract, but charities should be aware that other arrangements they maintain may be inadvertently caught by the legislation – e.g. a charity which offers a quarterly update newsletter to a repeat donor.
+This is a relatively straightforward example of a subscription contract, but charities should be aware that other arrangements they maintain may be inadvertently caught by the legislation – e.g., a charity that offers a quarterly update newsletter to a repeat donor.

 Under the Act, charities or social enterprises that offer subscription contracts will, unless the contract is excluded, be required to: